 This was a very popular style throughout most of her reign, and it's easy to find many portraits of the time showing similar gowns.

-Another portrait that seems to be an influence for the costumes is this other painting by Louise Élisabeth Vigée Le Brun, dated around 1783.
+Another portrait that seems to be an influence on the costumes is this other painting by Louise Élisabeth Vigée Le Brun, dated around 1783.

 The distinctive elements of this style are the white muslin fabric, the wide frills at the neckline, the large sleeves gathered at the shoulder and cuff and the colorful sash.
 This was the epitome of comfort back at the day, for it was worn without any kind of hoop or pannier (this was what made it so controversial in the first place).